mimimimi2002/googleSTEP/week2/README.md

 ### How to use the tool to visualize hash map?
 1. visit `https://mimimimi2002.github.io/googleSTEP/`

-2. put the table size in Hash table size blank, the size of keys, the range of key, and the hash function using javascript.
+2. put the table size, the size of keys, the range of key, and the hash function using javascript into the inputs.

 3. click test button